 Learners work within these areas according to their individual interests, needs and abilities.
-There are overarching topics which help to contextualise learning with students interests incorporated into this so that there is a personalised curriculum offer facilitating challenge and development.
+There are overarching topics and golden threads which help to contextualise learning with students interests incorporated into this so that there is a personalised curriculum offer facilitating challenge and development.
 A bespoke curriculum framework for each area helps teachers to identify students individual next steps in learning and measure progress.
 This is in collaboration with working towards students EHCP targets.
+Complex Green learners are assessed according to the Engagement Model in addition to this.

 Our Green Pathway has the following areas of learning with specific subjects encompassed within: